 Another aspect is that the Infocyte platform can be specifically tuned to whitelist or blacklist threats, processes, and artifacts, i.e., specific things that it needs to look for or ignore in your environment based on your specific rules.
 You can fine-tune the system yourself to increase the accuracy of threat detection.

-7. Can your EDR Software Accept Custom Detection Models and/or Rules for your IT Environment?
+7. Can your EDR Security Software Accept Custom Detection Models and/or Rules for your IT Environment?

 There is no “one-size-fits-all” machine learning algorithm that is optimized for every possible situation.
 Given that every enterprise environment is different, the threat detection models should, ideally, be customizable to meet each company’s needs.
 An EDR software vendor should allow for extensive customization by knowledge users and/or consultants.

-8. Extensibility: Beyond Detection and Incident Response, What Additional Capabilities can the Chosen EDR Solution Perform?
+8. Extensibility: Beyond Detection and Incident Response, What Capabilities can the EDR Security Solution Perform?